NSW: Respondent Prepares Adjudication Response

 The overall submission should be concise, clearly written and set out the respondent's arguments and reasons.
 Remember the submission should always link back to any agreement/documentation, photos, technical/legal reports which support the respondent's reasons set out in the payment claim.

 Statutory declarations are not necessary.
 Because an adjudicator can't test the contents of a statutory declaration, they are given no greater weight than unsworn witness statements.

 Download template of an Adjudication Response *Note: This form is interactive.
 This means it can be EITHER filled out on screen and printed OR downloaded and printed for manual completion.

-Both Adjudicate Today and the claimant must be served with adjudication responses which are identical in content.
+Both Adjudicate Today and the claimant should be served with identical adjudication responses on the same day.

 Click here for details on establishing a free Lockbox account

 - Electronic File Delivery via Email: firstname.lastname@example.org